 You can use WebSockets to establish a persistent connection between the client and server.
 The client can send data to the server, and the server can push data to the client in real time.
 The server can use a WebSocket library in C, such as libwebsockets.

-To learn more about python visit: Python Tutorials And Problems.
+To learn more about it visit: Python Tutorials And Problems.